kodecocodes/i9t/your-app-on-the-web/your-app-on-the-web.markdown

 For this chapter you'll be working with an app called RWDevCon and its accompanying website http://www.rwdevcon.com.
 If RWDevCon sounds familiar, it's because it is the developer conference organized by the folks behind raywenderlich.com!

-Unlike the rest of the chapters in this book, the "sample app" for this chapter is a real-world production app that's currently on the App Store.
-That's a lot of responsibility on your shoulders.
-Are you ready?
+Unlike the rest of the chapters in this book, the "sample app" for this chapter is a real-world production app currently on the App Store.

+> **Note:** This is one of the only, if not the only, places in the book where you won't be able to verify your work as you follow along.
+Apple made the connection between an app and its accompanying website extremely secure, so there's no way to "try out" this feature without having a real website accessible via `https` as well as an app in the App Store under an account where you are either the team agent or the team admin.

 ### Getting Your App Ready - Part 1

-Instead of coming up and registering with a custom URL scheme, you will tie a domain with a native app.
+Instead of registering a custom URL scheme, you will tie a domain with a native app.
 In this chapter, you'll tie rwdevcon.com with the RWDevCon native app.
 For this to be considered an improvement over the current system, Apple has to make sure only you can claim your website and no one else, right?

 To prove that you are you and that you want to tie your domain to your native app, there are two bonds you have to create.
 The first one is from your native app to your domain.
 The second, covered in the next section, ties your domain to your native app.